nodejs/node/COLLABORATOR_GUIDE.md

 fixup 7d6f433 test for feature B
 ```

 Save the file and close the editor.
-You'll be asked to enter a new
+When prompted, enter a new commit message
-commit message for that commit.
-This is a good moment to fix incorrect
+for that commit.
+This is an opportunity to fix commit messages.
-commit logs, ensure that they are properly formatted, and add
-`Reviewed-By` lines.

 * The commit message text must conform to the [commit message guidelines][].

 <a name="metadata"></a>
-* Modify the original commit message to include additional metadata regarding
+* Change the original commit message to include metadata.
+(The
-  the change process.
-(The [`git node metadata`][git-node-metadata] command
+  [`git node metadata`][git-node-metadata] command can generate the metadata
-  can generate the metadata for you.)
+  for you.)

-  * Required: A `PR-URL:` line that references the *full* GitHub URL of the
+  * Required: A `PR-URL:` line that references the full GitHub URL of the pull
-    original pull request being merged so it's easy to trace a commit back to
+    request.
+This makes it easy to trace a commit back to the conversation that
-    the conversation that led up to that change.
+    led up to that change.
-  * Optional: A `Fixes: X` line, where _X_ either includes the *full* GitHub URL
+  * Optional: A `Fixes: X` line, where _X_ is the full GitHub URL for an
-    for an issue, and/or the hash and commit message if the commit fixes
-    a bug in a previous commit.
-Multiple `Fixes:` lines may be added if
-    appropriate.
+    issue.
+A commit message may include more than one `Fixes:` lines.
   * Optional: One or more `Refs:` lines referencing a URL for any relevant
     background.
-  * Required: A `Reviewed-By: Name <email>` line for yourself and any
+  * Required: A `Reviewed-By: Name <email>` line for each Collaborator who
-    other Collaborators who have reviewed the change.
+    reviewed the change.
     * Useful for @mentions / contact list if something goes wrong in the PR.
     * Protects against the assumption that GitHub will be around forever.

+Other changes may have landed on master since the successful CI run.
+As a
-Run tests (`make -j4 test` or `vcbuild test`).
-Even though there was a
+precaution, run tests (`make -j4 test` or `vcbuild test`).
-successful continuous integration run, other changes may have landed on master
-since then, so running the tests one last time locally is a good practice.

-Validate that the commit message is properly formatted using
+Confirm that the commit message format is correct using
 [core-validate-commit](https://github.com/evanlucas/core-validate-commit).

 ```text
 $ git rev-list upstream/master...HEAD | xargs core-validate-commit
 ```

-Optional: When landing your own commits, force push the amended commit to the
+Optional: For your own commits, force push the amended commit to the pull
-branch you used to open the pull request.
-If your branch is called `bugfix`,
+request branch.
+If your branch name is `bugfix`, then: `git push
-then the command would be `git push --force-with-lease origin master:bugfix`.
-Don't manually close the PR, GitHub will close it automatically later after you
+--force-with-lease origin master:bugfix`.
+Don't close the PR.
+It will close
-push it upstream, and will mark it with the purple merged status rather than the
+after you push it upstream.
+It will have the purple merged status rather than
-red closed status.
-If you close the PR before GitHub adjusts its status, it will
+the red closed status.
+If you close the PR before GitHub adjusts its status, it
-show up as a 0 commit PR and the changed file history will be empty.
-Also if you
+will show up as a 0 commit PR with no changed files.
+The order of operations is
-push upstream before you push to your branch, GitHub will close the issue with
+important.
+If you push upstream before you push to your branch, GitHub will
-red status so the order of operations is important.
+close the issue with the red closed status.

 Time to push it: